jielab/perhaps/README.md

 # #4.
 Compare
-align VCF and BAM files to the same genome build
+> ## make sure that VCF and BAM files are aligned to the same genome build

 ```
 id=NA20525 # an example sample from G1K